Pagure/pagure/doc/install.rst

 ``script_location`` which is the path to the ``versions`` folder containing all the alembic migration files.
-The ``sqlalchemy.url`` configuration key if missing will be replaced by the url filled in the configuration file of pagure.
+The ``sqlalchemy.url`` configuration key if missing will be replaced by the url filled in the configuration file of Pagure.

-To create the database tables, you need to run the script ``/usr/share/pagure/pagure_createdb.py`` and specify the configuration to use for pagure and for alembic.
+To create the database tables, you need to run the script ``/usr/share/pagure/pagure_createdb.py`` and specify the configuration to use for Pagure and for alembic.

 For example:
 ::